Cyber-Duck/Silverstripe-Block-Page/README.md

 ### Add Block YML Config

-The final step to configuring your blocks is to set up the block YML config:
+The final step to configuring your blocks is to set up the block YML config and visit /dev/build?flush=all

 ```yml
 ---